 |2005||Château Deyrem Valentin (Margaux)|

-Fully mature, medium bodied and soft textured, with a tobacco, cedar and earthy, cherry nose, the wine is correct and pleasant, but lacks any excitement or distinctive quality.
+Fully mature, medium bodied and soft textured, with a tobacco, cedar and earthy, cherry nose, the wine is correct, pleasant and ready to go.